 How long to young people stay at the Ranch?

 Typically, a young man or woman will spend 12-18 months at the Ranch at Riverhead, but length of stay varies with each case.

 What do the young people do for school?

 All of our residents are required to attend school if they have not yet earned their high school diploma.
 Some of our residents attend the local school district, but the majority attend classes in our Learning Center.
 There, they are able to quickly make up credits they are missing to graduate on time or earn their GED.
 Learn more here.

 Do the residents have to work?

 All of our residents that are not in school are expected to work.
 Vocational training is a very important aspect of all programs.They start out on work crews on-campus, doing everything from cooking meals to making campus repairs.
-This work crews are so important because the young people learn valuable job skils like responsibility and punctuality to prepare for a jobs outside of the Ranch.
+These work crews are so important because the young people learn valuable job skils like responsibility and punctuality to prepare for jobs outside of the Ranch.
 Once they have proved they are ready, they can look for work off-campus.
-Learn more here.